billangli/RestaurantSystem/phase2/README.txt

 Server
 -----------------
 Server;employeeID;takeSeat;(tableNumber)
-    customers take seat at Table i, with this server
+    customers take seat at Table i, with this computerServer

 Server;employeeID;enterMenu;(tableNumber,order)
     enters the order for cook to confirm for backend.table at tableNumber

 Server;employeeID;deliverDishCompleted;(dishNumber)
-    this server successfully delivered the dish with the dishNumber
+    this computerServer successfully delivered the dish with the dishNumber

 Server;employeeID;deliverDishFailed;(dishNumber)
-    the current dish this server delivered to the customer has failed, the customer no longer wants it
+    the current dish this computerServer delivered to the customer has failed, the customer no longer wants it

 Server;employeeID;printBill;(tableNumber)
-    this server print a bill to console for backend.table with tableNumber
+    this computerServer print a bill to console for backend.table with tableNumber

 Server;employeeID;clearTable;(tableNumber)
-    this server clear the backend.table with tableNumber, which means current Table clears all its data (not more Order, Server and cost = 0)
+    this computerServer clear the backend.table with tableNumber, which means current Table clears all its data (not more Order, Server and cost = 0)

 - backend.event.txt some invalid input if the employeeID, methodNames are not entered correctly, also if the dishNumber, tableNumber are invalid, it will be addressed, but this will not happen in phase 2 because we will only give the user valid input in the frontend.GUI to enter into the system